Jinnat36/Eventalk/README.md

 For questions or feedback, reach out at jinnatkhatun31@gmail.com.

 ## Author 👨‍💻
-Created by Your Name.
+Created by Jinnat Ara Khatun.
 Feel free to reach out for any questions or suggestions!